Ergodicity of the geodesic flow for groups with a contracting element: Compactification of

 \begin{defi} Let $c, c' \in \bar X$.
 A \emph{complete gradient arc} from $c$ to $c'$ is a gradient arc $\nu \colon I \to X$ for $c'$, ending at $c'$ such that the reverse path $\bar \nu$ given by $\bar \nu(t) = \nu(-t)$ is a gradient arc for $c$, ending at $c$. \end{defi}

 If both $c$ and $c'$ belong to $X$, then any complete gradient arc from $c$ to $c'$ is just a geodesic from $c$ to $c'$.
 If $c$ or $c'$ belongs to $X$, a complete gradient arc from $c$ to $c'$ always exists, see \cite[Lemma~3.4]{Coulon:2022tu}.
-It follows that $\iota(X)$ is open in $\bar X$.
-We will discuss later the existence of complete gradient arcs joining two point in the horoboundary, see \autoref{res: existence bi-infinite gradient line}.
+We will discuss later the existence of complete gradient arcs joining two points in the horoboundary, see \autoref{res: existence bi-infinite gradient line}.